vitlolik/svitore/README.md

 #### Methods

 1. [subscribe](#subscribe) - subscribe to entity behavior.
-Subscriber will be notified with payload if
+Subscriber will be notified with payload:

 - For [State](#state) - have updated state
 - For [Event](#event) - have fired event
 - For [Event](#event) - have run effect

-2. [inform](#inform) - receives payload and notifies all subscribers, also
+2. [inform](#inform) - receives payload and notifies all subscribers, also:

 - For [State](#state) - update state
 - For [Event](#event) - fire event